Welcome to Abbeville Cultural and Historical Alliance

 exhibits that also includes a “Meet the Artist” reception.

-The VAC sponsors other art activities like community concerts and arts education programs.
-Find us on Facebook to learn more about upcoming events and opportunities.
+The VAC sponsors other art activities and arts education programs.
+To learn more about upcoming events and opportunities, visit our Facebook page.

 On display are historical photographs, information and artifacts on the history of Vermilion Parish, including the Morgan Effigy.
 This unique artifact is a carved deer antler found in a Native American Indian mound located in Pecan Island.
 It is believed to be from the Coles Creek period (circa 970 AD).